 If your neighbor’s dog threatened to bite you, you’d call it aggression, wouldn’t you?
 If it is so severe that you are worried about bites, consider getting a professional vet behaviorist involved.
 As previously noted, they will help figure out why your dog is overly aggressive.

 If you are not worried about bites, consider doing away with some privileges, particularly allowing them on furniture.
 An aggressive dog should not be allowed on the bed, couch or your lap.
+Keep it on its own dog bed.
 All these are privileges that an abusive dog shouldn’t have.

 In fact, any pooch that barks, growls, bites, hackles or threatens your loved ones or visitors shouldn’t have any privileges.
 A well-behaved dog is a delight, but if a badly behaved dog is given privileges, they start to think that they rule your household.